 Today, there are many options as it relates to birth control.
 To select the one that is best suited to your needs, and those of your partner, you should consult with your OBGYN.

 If you're seeking contraception counseling, contact All About Women's Health Associates today.
+Our gynecologists are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience helping women find the best birth control option for them.
 Give us a call at (304) 723-4700 to schedule an appointment in Weirton, Oakdale, New Cumberland, or Chester.

 Birth Control Pills

 Birth control pills are a form of oral contraception that generally contain two hormones, estrogen and progestin, and are taken daily to prevent a woman’s ovaries from releasing eggs.
 They also help to prevent pregnancy by causing the cervical mucus to thicken, which blocks sperm from fertilizing an egg.
 Birth Control pills are safe, effective, and convenient, though they may be less effective for women who are overweight.
 Additionally, vomiting and/or diarrhea may keep the pill from working properly to prevent pregnancy.
 If a woman is concerned about this, a backup method of birth control should be used.